KeithTheEE/redditPythonHelper/ROADMAP.md

  Build semi scripted replies to frequently asked questions (probably largely pulled from the sidebar, since that's how the side bar gets populated)
  This includes "How do I install python" and "Is learning python worth it?"
 (Aka "Why learn python?")--A quality version of this is a full research task.
 Build off of internal sentence ordering models + soft skills.
 Pull text from comments on these posts to build up scripted reply.
 Look into adapting this (or maybe starting with this) to classifying the posts so their types can be diplayed as tags.
    - When LDA classifier comes into play, this might be a lot easier.
 Auto-segment posts into topics, ID topic of question, compare question to similar past question, map past answers to new question.

- - local Flask website/dashboard to monitor the status and logs of the bot in realtime.
-Low priority.

  - Log processing: a set of functions and visualizations to process the log files for various useful tidbits.
 Something nicer than grep